First Time User? Enroll now.

 Treatment options for marginal zone lymphoma (including MALT lymphoma) include the following:

-Most pediatric marginal zone lymphomas require no more than local therapy involving curative surgery and/or radiation therapy.[16,19] Treatment of MALT lymphoma of the gastric mucosa may also include antibiotic therapy, which is considered standard treatment in adults.
+Most pediatric patients with marginal zone lymphomas require no more than local therapy involving curative surgery and/or radiation therapy.[19,22] Treatment of patients with MALT lymphoma of the gastric mucosa may also include antibiotic therapy, which is considered standard treatment in adults.
 However, the use of antibiotic therapy in children has not been well studied because there are so few cases.